 Sobers scored a glorious century during the third and final 1973 Test match at Lord’s which helped West Indies to a 2-0 series win v England.
 This was his last Test innings on English soil.

-Excerpts from 1973 and Me: The England v West Indies Test Series and a Memorable Childhood Year, and a full page advert promoting the book, are in the Hampstead Theatre programme to complement the play.
+Excerpts from 1973 and Me: The England v West Indies Test Series and a Memorable Childhood Year, and a full page advert promoting the book, were in the Hampstead Theatre programme to complement the play.